 What is an Accessibility Fund?

 The Accessibility Fund is a grant established to help owners of pre-1990 private buildings to improve their accessibility and provide a friendly built environment for people of all ages and abilities.
+It is also available for private buildings built before the implementation of Code on Accessibility in the Built Environment 2013 that had achieved basic accessibility, to upgrade with Universal Design features.

 Buildings built before 1990 are not subjected to accessibility requirements.